USS Coral Sea (CV-43): Early milestones

-The ship promptly began a series of career milestones when, on 27 April 1948, two P2V-2 Neptunes, piloted by Commander Thomas D. Davies and Lieutenant Commander John P. Wheatley, made jet assisted takeoffs (JATO) from the carrier as she steamed off Norfolk, Virginia.
+The ship promptly began a series of career milestones when, on 27 April 1948, two P2V-2 Neptunes, piloted by Commander Thomas D. Davies and Lieutenant Commander John P. Wheatley, made jet-assisted takeoffs (JATO) from the carrier as she steamed off Norfolk, Virginia.
 This was the first carrier launchings of planes of this size and weight.
-The Coral Sea sailed from Norfolk, Virginia, on 7 June 1948 for a midshipmen cruise to the Mediterranean and Caribbean, and returned to Norfolk, Virginia 11 August.
+The Coral Sea sailed from Norfolk on 7 June 1948 for a midshipmen cruise to the Mediterranean and Caribbean, and returned on 11 August.

 After an overhaul period, Coral Sea was again operating off the Virginia Capes.
 On 7 March 1949, a P2V-3C Neptune, piloted by Captain John T. Hayward of VC-5, was launched from the carrier with a 10,000-lb load of dummy bombs.
 The aircraft flew across the continent, dropped its load on the West Coast, and returned nonstop to land at the Naval Air Station Patuxent River, Maryland.
 The mission proved the concept of carrier-based atomic bomb attacks.
-Following training in the Caribbean, Coral Sea sailed 3 May 1949 for her first tour of duty in the Mediterranean with the Sixth Fleet, returning 28 September.
+Following training in the Caribbean, Coral Sea sailed on 3 May 1949 for her first tour of duty in the Mediterranean with the Sixth Fleet, returning 28 September.